GuvvalaGanesh/Airline-Backend-System/Reminder_Service/README.md

-# Welcome to Auth Search Service
+# Welcome to Reminder Service

 ## Project Setup
 - Execute `npm install` inside this folder for install all the dependencies.